 PLUS a one-year subscription to ForeFlight Pro-Plus

-In order to purchase tickets, return to this webpage and a link will be provided for you.
+In order to purchase tickets, return to this webpage on Friday, April 1, 2022 (6am CT) and a link will be provided for you.
 Purchases can be made with any major credit card, no other forms of payment will be accepted.

 Please send all raffle inquiries to: firstname.lastname@example.org